Lucas-Doctorate-Project/batexpe/README.md

 - *robintest* is a *robin* wrapper mainly used to test robin.
   *robintest* notably allows to specify what (robin/batsim/scheduler) result is expected.
-- the multiple commands are just wrapperss around the *batexpe* Go library.
+- the multiple commands are just wrappers around the *batexpe* library (written in Go).
   This allows users to build their own tools (in Go) with decent code reuse.